leonorribeiroo/Microplate-Viewer/README.md

 3. Select the *Magnification* (can be changed on the fly in the secondary interface).
 4. Click *Start* to open the well selection interface.
 5. Click on a well to log its selection and capture an image.
-6. Click *Preview* to open a 3-second live preview from the Raspberry Pi camera.
+6. Click *Start Preview* to open a live preview from the Raspberry Pi camera.
+7. Click *Close Preview* to close the live preview from the Raspberry Pi camera.
-7. Click *Back* to return to the primary menu (and change the *Microplate ID*).
+8. Click *Back* to return to the primary menu (and change the *Microplate ID*).
-8. Click *Finish* to exit the program.
+9. Click *Finish* to exit the program.

 ## Notes